Inducted as a National Park in 1919, the Grand Canyon has welcomed almost 5 million visitors each year in the past decade.

 The best Grand Canyon tours for seniors incorporate strategic rest stops, so be sure to check in at the Visitor Center and experience the park in all of its glory—in just 34 minutes’ time.
 Take in a viewing of “Grand Canyon: Rivers of Time” and bask in an air-conditioned IMAX® Theater that boasts a six-story movie screen.

 This breathtaking film will have you traveling throughout the park, encountering amazing sights and sounds.
 Learn about ancient residents of the Grand Canyon, soar above the rim, and glide across the rapid waters of the Colorado River—all from the comfort of a plush chair.

 If you add this activity to your upcoming Grand Canyon trip for seniors, save 20 percent by purchasing your tickets online.

 Take a Pink Jeep Tour

 If you’re traveling with an elderly loved one but still want an exhilarating way to see the most majestic sights of the Grand Canyon, consider a Pink Jeep Tour.
 These tours are a great addition to a Grand Canyon trip for seniors, as they offer adventure and comfort in one package.

 Choose from four different touring options: The Grand Entrance, The Grand Hike, The Grand Deluxe, and The Grand Finale—each offers something special for every member of the family.
 Your trained tour guide will take you around the most dramatic viewpoints of the park, regaling you with amazing facts and narratives about the history, geology, flora, and fauna of the Grand Canyon.

-To sweeten an already fantastic deal, every Pink Jeep Tour comes with a ticket to see “Grand Canyon: The Hidden Secrets” at the Visitor Center, meaning you can explore the park in person and discover new sights through film.
+To sweeten an already fantastic deal, every Pink Jeep Tour comes with a ticket to see “Grand Canyon: Rivers of Time” at the Visitor Center, meaning you can explore the park in person and discover new sights through film.